WinlatorXR's API provides 6DOF tracking data and controller inputs over UDP for use in games and mods within a container.

 4. Windows app have to render value of HMD_SYNC as shade of red (in sRGB colorspace) into top-left corner.

-5. Information about used headset is written into Z:\tmp\xr\system (manufacturer, product, Android version, security patch version).
+5. Information about used headset is written into Z:\tmp\xr\system (manufacturer, product, Android version, security patch version and virtual screen resolution).

 The major difference between PCVR and WinlatorXR API

-XrAPI 0.4 specification
+XrAPI 0.5 specification

-Outgoing UDP Data (Windows App → WinlatorXR)
+Outgoing UDP Data (Windows App → WinlatorXR) for XR state

 The Windows app/game has to sent data on localhost:7278 as string of float numbers separated by space: